BhaskarTheCoder/pure-api-ai-assistant/readme.md

-# Pure API AI Assistant without MCP
+# Pure API AI Assistant without MCP / with MCP

 🎯 Features
 Your CLI assistant will: